Powerbridge Technologies Co. Ltd. (PBTS) Shares Down Despite Recent Market Volatility

 Powerbridge Technologies Co.
-Ltd. (NASDAQ: PBTS)’s stock price has decreased by -2.95 compared to its previous closing price of 0.09.
-However, the company has seen a 3.48% increase in its stock price over the last five trading sessions.
+Ltd. (NASDAQ: PBTS)’s stock price has decreased by -0.34 compared to its previous closing price of 0.09.
+Despite this, the company has experienced a -1.79% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Powerbridge Technologies Co.
 Ltd. (NASDAQ: PBTS) Right Now?